 Melinda was seen as a caring and gutsy woman.
 She fought for Wilson’s cause and she helped Wilson find himself and ultimately find his confidence.
-This in believing his life would improve for the better.
+This is in believing his life would improve for the better.
 Paul Giamatti was totally convincing as Landy.
 I have nothing but praise for this film and would add it easily to my ever-expanding list of favourite films.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 /10